yzguy/junos-ansible/napalm/README.md

 router.yzguy.io            : ok=4    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-If we look at the device after setting `commit_changes=True`, we will see that the configuration we rendered
+If we look at the device leaving of `--check --diff`, we will see that the configuration we rendered
 is in fact active on the device.

 ```